 - Meanwhile, pour the beans with juice into a food processor or blender.
 Pulse till the beans are partially chopped up (the consistency should still be thick).
 If using the spinach and carrots, chop them into small pieces.

-Note: Try having it with a piece whole grain bread.
+Note: Try having it with a piece of whole-grain bread.